Worship with us: Sundays at 10:30 a.m. (in person & online)

 If you’d like to get involved, the easiest first step is to join us on Sunday and stay for coffee hour, or email the church office.
 If you’re just looking for a place to worship and connect, you’re welcome exactly as you are.

-Rev. Mitchell Taylor, Dr. Synthia Taylor, Robert Eversman, and Elizabeth Boros-Kazai are the day-to-day staff team supporting worship and the week-to-week life of Heritage.
+Rev. Mitchell Taylor, Dr. Synthia Taylor, and Robert Eversman are the day-to-day staff team supporting worship and the week-to-week life of Heritage.

 Heritage is also carried by members and volunteers who share leadership and serve through worship, hospitality, education, and mission.